Benedictteo05/OSA_notes/Operating Systems & Administration/L2 - Operating System Organization.md

 - Kernel process must be started or active i.e. must be in supervisor mode. to receive message.
 - User process waits for result with `receive()` operation.
 - Kernel sends message back to user process on completion.

+### System Call vs Message Passing
+- In the system call, the user process/threads gains ability to execute privileged instructions.
+- In the message passing, the system function is executed by the kernel process/thread.
+- System calls are more efficient than message passing.
+	- Message a